Policy

 1.00 Purpose

-The purpose of this policy is to provide information and guidelines to the CSU Monterey Bay (CSUMB) campus community regarding safe and orderly evacuation of buildings in the event of an emergency.
-Additionally, this policy outlines the conditions for which building occupants must evacuate a building[1] and delineates the responsibility of Building Emergency Coordinators, campus affiliates and the campus population during a drill, exercise, test or emergency[2] for on-campus property and noncampus buildings[3] as outlined by CSU policy and federal regulation[4].
+The purpose of this policy is to provide information and guidelines to the Cal State Monterey Bay (CSUMB) campus community regarding safe and orderly evacuation of buildings in the event of an emergency.
+Additionally, this policy outlines the conditions for which building occupants must evacuate a building[1] and delineates the responsibility of the campus population during a drill, exercise, test or emergency[2] for on-campus property and non-campus buildings[3] as outlined by CSU policy and federal regulation[4].

 2.00 Definitions

-Building Evacuation Drill: A coordinated, supervised activity used to validate skills or capabilities in a particular activity that is done at least once a year or more frequently as needed (e.g. Student Housing & Residential Life (SHRL) evacuation drills).
+Building Evacuation Drill: A coordinated, supervised activity used to practice skills or capabilities that is done at least once a year or more frequently as needed (e.g., Student Housing & Residential Life (SHRL) evacuation drills).
 Building evacuation drills are intended as an all-hazard test of the building/facility evacuation process and are usually begun with the sounding of a fire alarm.
-The University Police Department (UPD), fire authorities and SHRL reserve the right to conduct building evacuation drills building-by-building.
+The University Police Department (UPD), fire authorities, and SHRL reserve the right to conduct building evacuation drills building-by-building.
 Also referred to as “drill.”

-Campus Population: Includes, but may not be limited to, staff, faculty, and administrators employed by the University, the University Corporation, and contracted vendors, as well as students, guests, and volunteers.
+Campus Population: Includes, but may not be limited to, staff, faculty, and administrators employed by the University, the University Corporation, contracted vendors, students, guests, and volunteers.

 Emergency Evacuation Plan Map: Maps that are posted near exits of each building/facility and may also be viewed online, showing exit routes and primary assembly areas.